Damage to your rented home

 damage to the roof or windows caused by a neighbour's building works

 Your landlord may have insurance cover that includes accidental damage to the building.
-If they don't, your landlord can take action to recover the cost of any work from the neighbour.
+If they do not, your landlord can take action to recover the cost of work from the neighbour.

 It is not your landlord's responsibility to replace any of your belongings that are damaged for this reason.

 You can ask your neighbour for compensation.
-If they won’t pay, you can take court action against them.
+If they will not pay, you can take court action.

 Damage due to crime